eraymitrani/can-i-take-over-xyz/README.md

 **Answer:** Yes :heavy_check_mark:

 ## Fastly
-**Answer:** Yes :heavy_check_mark:
+**Answer:** Yes :question:

-Subdomains can be taken over if the root domain doesn't already belong to a Fastly account.
+Subdomains can only be taken over if the root domain doesn't already belong to a Fastly account.
+Expired past domains can no longer be takenover.

 ## Heroku
 **Answer:** Yes :heavy_check_mark: